If you are a believer, the Law of Moses was brought to an end for you.

 What is the Law?

 What the apostle Paul calls “the law” comprises all of the hundreds of commandments that God spoke to Moses on Mt.
 Sinai.
-The first 10 are the most famous, of course, but there are actually a lot more than 10.
-It’s common knowledge in the Orthodox Jewish community that there are 613 commandments (listed and re-listed in Exodus, Leviticus and Deuteronomy).
+Christians focus on the first 10, but it’s common knowledge in the Orthodox Jewish community that there are a total of 613 commandments.

-The four gospel accounts — Matthew, Mark, Luke and John — further magnify the Law.
-The four gospels are technically part of the Old Testament, since the New Covenant did not go into effect until the death of Jesus Christ.
-When you read them, you are reading the ‘end of the law,’ or the end of the Old Testament.
-(Bob George of Classic Christianity fame is the one who originally taught this vital truth to me.)
+Matthew, Mark, Luke and John further magnify the Law, but the four gospels are technically part of the Old Testament, since the New Covenant did not go into effect until the death of Jesus Christ.

 Without the gospels, it would be easy to conclude that the Law deals only with outward behavior.
-Jesus Christ, however, helps us to see that to be truly obedient to the Law, the thoughts and intentions of our mind must also be pure and good.
+Jesus Christ, however, helps us to see that to be truly obedient to the Law, our thoughts and intentions must also be pure and good.

 Ever felt tormented by one of the parables?
 Feel uncomfortable when you read the Sermon on the Mount?
 Those feelings are normal.
 The Law is having its perfect effect on you.
 It is beating you up.
 It is condemning you.

-Not only did Jesus teach the Law correctly (as opposed to the Pharisees who used it incorrectly), He also lived the Law.
+Not only did Jesus teach the Law correctly (as opposed to the Pharisees who used it incorrectly), He also lived the Law correctly.
 He lived every moment of His life under the curse of the Law; He obeyed all of the commandments perfectly.

 Jesus did not come to abolish the Law of Moses, but to fulfill it.
 Since the obligations of the Law were fulfilled by Him, it has been brought to an end.